FAQ

 What should I do when Studio shows empty windows, has missing UI elements or crashes randomly?

 If none of the above questions about Studio internal errors and GPU related errors was of any help, you are probably hitting some currently unexplained behaviour of Metavision Studio that happens in some specific configurations of your operating system.
-In order to help us, please set the two following environment variables in a terminal:

 Linux